ncatlab/nlab-content/pages/0/5/3/5/25350/content.md

 In this example, $q$ is the identity.
 It's not immediately obvious that this example satisfies the overcompleteness property, but it does with respect to the Fubini–Study measure (up to a constant).
 There is a natural map
 $$\langle\rangle: B(\mathcal{H})\to C^{\infty}(P(\mathcal{H}))\,,\quad \langle H\rangle([v])=\langle v|H|v\rangle\,,$$
-where $v$ is any normalized representative of $[v].$ This is just the expectation value of $H$ in the state $[v].$ This map is a morphism of Lie algebras, with respect to the commutator on $B(\mathcal{H})$ and the Poisson bracket on $P(\mathcal{H}).$ This is a bit surprising, because it is so commonly stated that there is no physically reasonable morphism of Lie algebras in the other direction, while this direction receives relatively little attention.
-The significance of $\langle \rangle$ being a Lie algebra morphism is that, with respect to classical observables of the form $\langle H\rangle\,,$ the classical and quantum mechanics are the same.
+where $v$ is any normalized representative of $[v].$ This is just the expectation value of $H$ in the state $[v].$ This map (multiplied by $i$) is a morphism of Lie algebras, with respect to the commutator on $B(\mathcal{H})$ and the Poisson bracket on $P(\mathcal{H}).$ This is a bit surprising, because it is so commonly stated that there is no physically reasonable morphism of Lie algebras in the other direction, while this direction receives relatively little attention.
+The significance of $i\langle \rangle$ being a Lie algebra morphism is that, with respect to classical observables of the form $\langle H\rangle\,,$ the classical and quantum mechanics are the same.
 That is,
 $$i\frac{\partial}{\partial t}\Psi=H\Psi$$
 if and only if $t\mapsto [\Psi](t)$ is the Hamiltonian flow of the Hamiltonian vector field of $\langle H\rangle.$ Equivalently, $A\in B(\mathcal{H})$ satisfies Heisenberg's equation of motion with respect to $H$ if and only if $\langle A\rangle$ satisfies Hamilton's equations of motion with respect to $\langle H\rangle.$